Retrieve SafeGraph Patterns Data for Only Specific Points-of-Interest(POI) Using an Amazon Web Services Elastic Compute Cloud Instance

 Paste this url into your browser and append port 8888 onto the end of the pasted url.
 In the instance of the example I used above, the url becomes.

 You're presented with a rather boring page with a password prompt.
-Use the human readable version of password.
+The script set this up automatically as

 Once in, the notebook you are looking for is